Employee Evaluation and Performance Management

 Get your employees engaged through effective communication

 Are your employee performance evaluations effective for you, your employees, and your business?
 The process of performance management is just that — a process.
-This course will help you incorporate performance management into an ongoing process, which can lead to increased engagement, productivity, and loyalty.
+This online course will help you incorporate performance management into an ongoing process, which can lead to increased engagement, productivity, and loyalty.
 You will learn proven techniques for delivering effective feedback and performance appraisals, even when the situation may be challenging.

 Learn how to:

 - Communicate clear, specific and measurable objectives

 - Identify and gather essential, objective performance data

 - Use proven coaching techniques to improve productivity

 This course can be taken individually or as part of the Supervisory Management Certificate Program.
 This is a core (required) course.
 Complete the three core courses plus take any six days of electives to complete your certificate.

 Who Should Attend